 This course is a survey of the field of international criminal law.
 It asks students to consider foundational questions about what counts as an international crime; when an individual country may have jurisdiction over crimes that occur outside the country's boundaries and when and over what crimes an international body may have jurisdiction.
-It introduces students to the international criminal court; the special tribunals; domestic and international efforts to combat terrorism and an array of transnational crimes like drug trafficking, cybercrimes, white-collar crimes etc. This course cannot be taken for an S/U grade.
+It introduces students to the international criminal court; the special tribunals; domestic and international efforts to combat terrorism and an array of transnational crimes like drug trafficking, cybercrimes, whitecollar crimes etc. This course cannot be taken for an S/U grade.
+Grade Mode: Letter Grading

-LCR 925 - Comparative Criminal Justice Systems
+LCR 925 - Comparative Criminal Justice Systems Credits: 3

 Only a small portion of international criminal law disputes are resolved in some form of international court like the International Criminal Court or a special tribunal.
 The majority are instead resolved in a domestic court system, meaning that, effectively, the practice of international criminal law occurs in a number of different criminal justice systems.
 This course familiarizes students with the varieties of criminal justice systems around the world.
 Though each country or region has its own individual system tailored to its history and culture, regional and cultural similarities exist in the structure and approach of individual systems.
-The course will ground students in the major types of criminal justice systems around the world, from the Anglo-American system to a European system to an Islamic system.
+The course will ground students in the major types of criminal justice systems to an Islamic system.
 The course will look both at individual systems from countries that have a strong presence in the world of international criminal law and at the general principles that underlie the differences in major systems.